mohamnag/ecs-orientdb/README.md

 ```

 ## Backup
-> Because remote backup is only supported on enterprise edition of OrientDB, you should run the container which is going to do the backup on the same instance that is running the main DB in another container and mount the volumes from that container into the one who is going to perform the backup.
+> Because real backups are only possible on enterprise version of OrientDB, the backup script here uses export functionality.

 This same (=saving space on your docker host) image can also be used for making backups of a running DB.
 In this case the command should be overridden and following params should be provided as environment parameters:
 ```bash